 We live in a big complex universe.
 Where did the universe come from?
 What are the origins of humanity?
-These are questions I have frequently asked myself and I suspect I am not alone in doing so.
-The response you have for these questions will have a big impact on how you view the world around you.
+These are questions I have frequently asked myself, and I suspect I am not alone in doing so.
+The response you have to these questions will have a big impact on how you view the world around you.
 And how you respond to much of what happens to you.

 One Possible Answer for Origins

 To give an authoritative and comprehensive answer is beyond me, but I would like to share a few thoughts.
 There are, at least to my mind, three general answers that can be given, each with a lot of variation.
 The first approach is one taken by many believers in my circle and includes: